bueler/math302/codes.md

 ## Codes

-This page has some computer codes I wrote, mostly for visualization.
-They are categorized by language (Matlab/Octave or Python), and for each language they are ordered chronologically.
+This page has some computer codes I wrote, either for visualization or as examples of numerical methods.
+They are categorized by language (Matlab/Octave or Python), and for each language/purpose they are ordered chronologically.

-### Matlab/Octave Codes
+### Matlab/Octave: Visualization

-You can use [Matlab](https://www.mathworks.com/products/matlab.html) or [Octave](https://www.gnu.org/software/octave/) with these.
+You can use [Octave Online](https://octave-online.net/) or [Matlab](https://www.mathworks.com/products/matlab.html) or [Octave](https://www.gnu.org/software/octave/) with these.
 I use Octave.

 * [streamcyl.m](assets/codes/streamcyl.m): Generate a contour figure, showing streamlines around a cylinder, for Example 5 in the [slides for section 2.4](assets/slides/2-4.pdf).
-* [simpleeuler.m](assets/codes/simpleeuler.m): Solve the simplest ODE IVP (y'=y,y(0)=1) by the Euler method.
-* [simpleeulerplot.m](assets/codes/simpleeulerplot.m): A version of the above that plots the solution for h=0.1 and h=0.05.
+* [simpleeulerplot.m](assets/codes/simpleeulerplot.m): A version of [simpleeuler.m](assets/codes/simpleeuler.m) below that plots the solution for h=0.1 and h=0.05.
 * [plotcensus.m](assets/codes/plotcensus.m): Plot US census data from exercise 4 in section 3.2; see [slides for section 3.2](assets/slides/3-2.pdf).
 * [fitcensus.m](assets/codes/fitcensus.m): Fit the logistic model to the US census data; see [slides for section 3.2](assets/slides/3-2.pdf).
 * [oilslick.m](assets/codes/oilslick.m): Solution to parts (b), (c), and (d) of Mini-Project 2.
 Plots rate of change of area versus area.